 Location, dates, and course structure.

 The course will be held at the W.K.
-Kellogg Biological Station on Gull Lake in western Michigan from noon on Monday, August 3rd through 2pm on Friday, August 15th.
+Kellogg Biological Station on Gull Lake in western Michigan from noon on Monday, August 10th through 2pm on Friday, August 21st.
 Morning and afternoon lectures will be interspersed with practical hands-on labs.
 Room and board will be provided on-site (see enrolling, below).
-Sunday, August 10th, will be a day of rest & relaxation.
-Students should expect to arrive at KBS by Monday, August 3rd at noon and stay at KBS through Friday, August 15th at 2pm.
-KBS is several hours away from the nearest airports and students coming from out of state should plan on arriving on Sunday.
+Sunday, August 16th, will be a day of rest & relaxation.
+Students should expect to arrive at KBS by Monday, August 10th at noon and stay at KBS through Friday, August 21st at 2pm.
+KBS is several hours away from the nearest large airports (DTW, GRR, LAN) and students coming from out of state should plan on arriving on Sunday.

 Applying for the course

 An application is required, and we can accommodate only 24 attendees.
-We welcome people unaffiliated with MSU, and "students" of any career stage, including postdocs and faculty.
+We absolutely welcome people unaffiliated with MSU or Davis, and "students" of any career stage, including postdocs and faculty.
 Applicants are not selected on a first-come-first-serve basis, and we try to create a balanced class of participants.

 Applications are not yet open.